Principles of Biosecurity

 See also Basic Principles of Epidemiology.
 Effective biosecurity requires an understanding of the causal relations between exposure and disease, because the prevalence and consequence of any infectious disease involves a complex interaction between several disease determinants.
 The epidemiology and relative risk for each disease should be assessed to determine the best way to allocate resources for effective control procedures.
 Furthermore, epidemiologic statistics can be used to determine the best way to limit current and future financial risk.
 Several important epidemiologic factors need to be considered (below).

-Disease transmission within a population is influenced by direct contact with infected animals, as well as indirect exposure from contaminated objects (fomites).
+Disease transmission within a population is influenced by direct contact with infected animals, as well as by indirect exposure from contaminated objects (fomites).
 These forms of horizontal transmission influence the rate and extent of transmission within and among groups.
 This is in contrast to vertical transmission between parent and offspring.
 Vertical transmission may result from direct contamination or (in some cases) from transovarial transmission of disease-causing agents within the embryo itself.

 Disease spread is influenced by factors such as incubation period, replication rate, resilience, and virulence of the disease agent.
 These factors influence spread within the population as well as disease course (acute, subacute, chronic) within individuals.
 For example, disease spread is accelerated by a resilient organism with a short incubation period and high replication/shed rate.